dmi3kno/ilbm-article/ilbm_article.md

 where $[q_\Theta(v|\underline{x})]^{-1}$ is the quantile form of the posterior, and the quantile prior $[q_\Theta(v)]^{-1}$ is implied.
 The quantile function transform $Q_\Theta(v)=\theta,v \in [0,1]$ (given the relevant hyperparameters) hints the shape of the prior.
 This formulation represents the quantile function transformation of a variate with a standard uniform prior, i.e. the unit parameter $v$.

-In the Claims Example the prior belief about the distribution of the exponential parameter $\lambda$ was represented by the gamma distribution, which is, unfortunately, not easily invertible (Figure \@ref(fig:qdist-chart)).
+In the Claims Example the prior belief about the distribution of the exponential parameter $\lambda$ was represented by the gamma distribution, which is not easily invertible (Figure \@ref(fig:qdist-chart)).
 In order to illustrate the indirect specification of the prior, we pick an invertible prior as representation of the expert's beliefs about the exponential parameter $\lambda$.
 The shape of the new prior $Rayleigh(0.003)$ is comparable to the gamma prior $Gamma(4,0.001)$ used previously (Figure \@ref(fig:gamma-ray-prior-graph)).

 \begin{figure}